geovanigaldemsugar/streaming/README.md

 You need to have an idea where you want your media server/streaming to run. you can run it on your personal computer (which i don't recommended unless you have a extra HDD attached).
 Currently i use my PC, with a seperate drive with ubuntu server installed.
 You don't have to install a serperate os or anything as the applications themselves are dockerized for us.
 So that means you can also run them on windows(not that they don't have a windows versions though), running these applications with docker make setup much easier and less risky in case you break something (configs etc...).

 #### Docker
 Installing [Docker Engine](https://docs.docker.com/engine/install/) is a must.
-Docker allows us to run bare bone VMs that containerizes an application on our system, docker just works everywhere which is its usefull.
+Docker allows us to run bare bone VMs that containerizes an application on our system, docker just works everywhere which is why it's usefull.

 #### Docker-Compose file
 Create a directory/folder where will create our [docker-compose](https://docs.docker.com/compose/) file.